Quick Answer

 Share sensitive information only through official, secure websites, and check for HTTPS before uploading.
 If a link or form looks unfamiliar, verify it first or send only a minimal initial pack until legitimacy is clear.

-Track unknowns per listing, because required documents, approval timing, and rental deposit terms are not standardized in the provided sources:
+Track unknowns per listing; confirm required documents, approval timing, and rental deposit terms directly with each landlord:

 If key terms are still verbal, pause and ask for written confirmation before paying anything, especially for deposits, move-in timing, furnishings, and included items.